 PATIENT SCREENING PRIOR TO OFFICE VISITS

-To Screen for fever, cough, and/or flu-like symptoms – Patients will be screened both at the time of booking and reminded the day before their appointments for any signs of fever, significant cough, and/or flu-like symptoms such as body aches, headache, weakness, fatigue.
+Patients will be reminded at the time of booking that they are required to cancel appointment without charge on or before the day before their appointments for any signs of fever, significant cough, and/or flu-like symptoms such as body aches, headache, weakness, fatigue.
 If a patient is exhibiting any of these signs, their appointment should be canceled, and they will be instructed to call their primary care physician.
-They will be instructed to reschedule their appointment for when they are afebrile and feel well again.
+They will be instructed to reschedule their appointment for when they are afebrile, testing negative and feel well again according to CDC recommendations.

 - Temperature check – Patients are asked to check their temperatures the morning of their appointments.
 If their temperatures are over 100.4, they should NOT come to the office.